105 amendment of indian constitution

 1. Restoration of Federal Balance

-- The 105th Amendment restores the power of states to identify their own OBCs, which was previously centralized.
+• The 105th Amendment restores the power of states to identify their OBCs, which were previously centralized.
 This empowers state governments to make decisions based on regional socio-economic conditions, strengthening the federal structure of India.

 2. Empowering States to Address Regional Backwardness